psuedologic/label-generator/README.md

 ## Synopsis

 A package for creating printable labels.
+Currently limited to a predefined FXML layout for a local fair's art tags.

 ## Motivation

-Written too ease the burden of volunteer's who were needing to create these by hand.
+Current software solutions that come with pre cut label paper is buggy, prone to crashing, and doesn't support many pages of entries.
+This application is intended to solve these problems.

 ## Installation

-* Install Python 3.x
-* Install Pillow
-* Place desired fonts in 'resource' folder
+Build src folder, tested with java sdk 1.8